matsim-org/matsim-episim-libs/README.md

 In order perform an epidemic simulation you first need an MATSim events file.
 To get started you can also use a provided event file from the [OpenBerlin Scenario](https://svn.vsp.tu-berlin.de/repos/public-svn/matsim/scenarios/countries/de/berlin/berlin-v5.4-1pct-schools/output-berlin-v5.4-1pct-schools/berlin-v5.4-1pct-schools.output_events_for_episim.xml.gz).

-It is best to run the scenarios with your IDE from the `org.matsim.episim.run` package.
+It is best to run the scenarios with your IDE from the `org.matsim.run` package.
-Please edit `RunEpisim.class` and change it according to your configuration.
+In `org.matsim.run.modules` you can find example scenarios that you may adapt or use to create your own configuration.

-You can also build the jar file, which will run the scenario with a default configuration:
+To run them you can create a standalone jar file with:

     mvn package

-And run it with:
+and run it with (where `OpenBerlinScenario` is the name of the scenario you want to run):

-    java -jar matsim-episim-1.0-SNAPSHOT.jar
+    java -jar matsim-episim-1.0-SNAPSHOT.jar --modules OpenBerlinScenario

 ### Generating mobility traces events file